DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

 use the PC.
-Avoidance relationships between families, and the emphasis on discrete family ownership and use of ICT, resulted in certain family groups often dominating access to computers in shared spaces and excluding others, a finding that was corroborated at the telecenter at Papunya.
+Avoidance relationships between families, and the emphasis on discrete family ownership and use of ICT, resulted in certain family groups often dominating access to computers in shared spaces and excluding others, a finding that was corroborated at the computer room at Papunya.
 Location, access and usage are therefore important considerations for remote Aboriginal owners.

 These findings have implications in considering models for the provision of ICT and internet access in remote communities.
-Specifically, telecenter or ‘internet café’-type arrangements which are run by Indigenous community members may not be the most suitable mechanism for providing equitable access to the broader community, owing to family and other cultural obligations (kinship).
+Specifically, computer room or ‘internet café’-type arrangements which are run by Indigenous community members may not be the most suitable mechanism for providing equitable access to the broader community, owing to family and other cultural obligations (kinship).
 For example, in one of the larger